FIWARE/tutorials.IoT-Sensors/README.md

 The device monitor can be found at: `http://localhost:3000/device/monitor`

-Within this tutorial you will be playing the role of the missing IoT Agent component, making Southbound commands to the attached IoT devices and receiving Northbound measurements as the enviroment changes within the store.
+Within this tutorial you will be playing the role of the missing IoT Agent component, making Southbound commands to the attached IoT devices and receiving Northbound measurements as the environment changes within the store.
 All the commands are made as HTTP POST requests using Ultralight syntax and therefore are very simple.
 It is worthwhile keeping an eye on the device monitor page as it shows all the Northbound traffic generated by the devices themselves.

 ## Bell Commands